olivia3395/academic-homepage/projects.md

 ### 🔬 Research Projects

-- **GraphonTrans: Structure-Aware Transfer Learning for Graph Link Prediction**
+- **GraphonTrans: Transfer Learning with Graphon Models for Network Estimation**

-  *GraphonTrans* is a theoretically grounded transfer learning method designed for **link prediction under graph distribution shift**.
-In many real-world scenarios—such as social networks, biomedical graphs, or recommender systems—graphs collected from different domains may differ in density, connectivity, or latent topology, making standard link prediction methods unreliable when transferred.
-Our method leverages **graphon estimation** to recover latent edge probability structures and applies **cross-graph thresholding** to effectively align the structural differences between source and target graphs.
-We introduce a novel selection mechanism for the optimal transfer threshold via edge-level cross-validation, allowing **adaptive transfer** based on structural similarity.
-Our experiments demonstrate state-of-the-art performance on benchmark datasets, especially when target graphs are small or noisy.
+  *GraphonTrans* is a transfer learning framework designed to improve the estimation of small networks by leveraging structural knowledge from larger, related graphs.
+Graphon models provide a flexible nonparametric approach for estimating latent edge probability matrices, and are foundational for tasks such as **link prediction** and **graph data augmentation**.
+However, high-quality graphon estimation usually requires large graphs—posing a challenge when only a small target graph is available. *GraphonTrans* addresses this limitation by aligning the target graph to a related large **source graph** via **Gromov-Wasserstein optimal transport**, and then transferring structural information using **neighborhood smoothing** techniques.
+To safeguard against **negative transfer**, we introduce a **debiasing mechanism** that adapts to target-specific discrepancies by applying residual smoothing corrections.
+This adaptive component ensures that only compatible structural information is transferred.

   ![GraphonTrans Workflow](/assets/images/graphontrans_workflow.jpg)